screwdriver-cd/guide/docs/cluster-management/configure-api.md

 ###### Deploy Keys

-Deploy Keys are repo specific SSH keys.
-As opposed to Personal Access Tokens. which give user-wide access for all the repositories, deploy keys, because of their limited access, are preferred for private repositories.
+Deploy Keys are SSH keys that grant access to a single GitHub repository.
+This key is attached directly to the repository instead of to a personal user account, as opposed to Github personal access tokens.
+Github personal access tokens give user-wide access for all the repositories while deploy keys, on the other hand, give access to a single repository.
+Due to their limited access, deploy keys are preferred for private repositories.

 If users want to use deploy keys in their pipeline they have 2 options:
 * Enable automatic generation and handling of deploy keys as a part of the pipeline by setting the `autoDeployKeyGeneration` flag to `true` in their `config/local.yaml`.
 With this flag enabled, the user will get an option to actually trigger the generation in the UI.